kirkeaton/particle_setup/README.md

 ### configureAP

-Configure the device's wifi network
+Configure the device's wi-fi network

 ### connectAP

-Connects the device to a previously configured wi-fi network.
+Connects the device to the previously configured wi-fi network.